Abraham Burickson, Experiential Designer

 Abraham Burickson is the principal of the Long Architecture Project, which works with people who are designing their homes to analyze their values, life goals, and aesthetics, in order to create an environment that inspires them throughout their lives.

 He's also the co-founder and artistic director of Odyssey Works, a group that produces in-depth art experiences for an audience of one person.
 As the New York Times once described it, "Rather than a single artist creating for a general population, Odyssey Works directs many artists at a deeply researched population of one.
 The intricate creations that converge in the group members’ weekend-long performances — sound installations, films, performance art and more — exist only for their chosen subject, whom they’ve come to know very well.
 Then it all vanishes.
 The idea is a beautiful inefficiency: a tiny but infinitely more affected audience."

-He's also one of our NewMo Catalysts — and he once did an interview with us about his experience of spirituality and how that affects his architectural thinking.
+He once did an interview with us about his experience of spirituality and how that affects his architectural thinking.
 Here's a bit more about him: